htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 :index:`vacate` :index:`vacate<single: vacate; preemption>`

-When HTCondor needs a job to vacate a machine for whatever reason, it sends the job an asynchronous signal specified in the ``KillSig`` attribute of the job's ClassAd.
+When HTCondor needs a job to vacate a machine for whatever reason, it sends the job an operating system signal specified in the ``KillSig`` attribute of the job's ClassAd.
 The value of this attribute can be specified by the user at submit time by placing the **kill_sig** option in the HTCondor submit description file.

-If a program wanted to do some special work when required to vacate a machine, the program may set up a signal handler to use a trappable signal as an indication to clean up.
-When submitting this job, this clean up signal is specified to be used with **kill_sig**.
+If a program wanted to do some work when asked to vacate a machine, the program may set up a signal handler to handle this signal.
+This clean up signal is specified with **kill_sig**.
 Note that the clean up work needs to be quick.
-If the job takes too long to go away, HTCondor follows up with a SIGKILL signal which immediately terminates the process.
+If the job takes too long to exit after getting the **kill_sig**, HTCondor sends a SIGKILL signal which immediately terminates the process.
 :index:`condor_compile<single: condor_compile; HTCondor commands>`

-A job that is linked using *condor_compile* and is subsequently submitted into the standard universe, will checkpoint and exit upon receipt of a SIGTSTP signal.
-Thus, SIGTSTP is the default value for ``KillSig`` when submitting to the standard universe.
-The user's code may still checkpoint itself at any time by calling one of the following functions exported by the HTCondor libraries:

- ckpt()()
-    Performs a checkpoint and then returns. ckpt_and_exit()()
-    Checkpoints and exits; HTCondor will then restart the process again later, potentially on a different machine.

-For jobs submitted into the vanilla universe, the default value for ``KillSig`` is SIGTERM, the usual method to nicely terminate a Unix program.
+The default value for ``KillSig`` is SIGTERM, the usual method to nicely terminate a Unix program.